 Do we need a real piano at home?

 Yes.
 A real instrument (not a digital keyboard) is a key part of serious music education and is absolutely essential for Suzuki learning: young beginners must develop hand strength/finger position, true self-expression and the understanding of beautiful sound, proper dynamics, and most importantly an emotional connection to an instrument that organically responds to their playing of it.
-A real piano is required to join the studio.
+A real, acoustic piano is required to join the studio.

 But – I don’t know the first thing about playing the piano…how will I help my child practice?!

 For the first several lessons, you will be given the same lesson as your child.
 You get to learn too!